Billify-VOF/billify-prototype/docs/architecture/digitalocean-droplet-sizing.md

 ## Decision

-Based on the system documentation and scalability analysis, we will upgrade the DigitalOcean droplet to accommodate the resource requirements of the Billify application.
-The recommended sizing options are:
+Based on the system documentation and scalability analysis, we have upgraded the DigitalOcean droplet to accommodate the resource requirements of the Billify application.

-### Minimum Viable Option
+### Implementation

+The DigitalOcean droplet has been upsized to:
-- DigitalOcean Standard Droplet: 2GB RAM / 1 vCPU (~$12/month)
+- 4GB RAM
-- This provides resources to run core services for up to ~20-30 users (as per scalability docs)
-- May experience performance limitations during PDF processing or peak usage

-### Recommended Option
-- DigitalOcean Standard Droplet: 4GB RAM / 2 vCPUs (~$24/month)
+- 2 vCPUs
+- 10GB storage
+- Cost: ~$24/month

+This implemented option follows our "Recommended Option" from the initial proposal:
 - Provides sufficient memory for up to ~75-100 users (per scalability analysis)
 - The 2 vCPUs help with concurrent processing and PDF/OCR operations
 - Suitable for moderate usage patterns with room for growth

-### Scalable Option
-- DigitalOcean Standard Droplet: 8GB RAM / 4 vCPUs (~$48/month)
-- Supporting up to ~175-200 users (per available RAM calculations)
-- Recommended for processing many invoices with OCR or supporting many concurrent users
-- Provides headroom for future growth and expansion

 ## Resource Allocation Estimates